johnnyhuy/kubernetes-demo/FINDINGS.md

 # Findings

+## Can't export metrics with StatsD from k6 with Minikube

+Running k6 to export metrics to StatsD since it requires UDP tunneling on Minikube.

+We can still export metrics with other tools like New Relic or CloudWatch.

 ## Minikube UDP tunneling

 Minikube does not support UDP tunneling to our host machines.
 Recommendation here would be to use a different Minikube driver or local cluster environment tool.